paulsuh/pytest-scenario-files/README.md

   data files would be a maintenance problem down the road and the process to specify multiple data files is clunky.
 Having to import the package in every test file and decorate each function increases the complexity of the test code.

-Even so, I will be renaming this project shortly so that there will be less of a chance for confusion between them.
+To avoid confusion and provide a more descriptive title, I renamed this project to `pytest-scenario-files`.

 This `pytest` plugin was developed using a skeleton generated by [`cookiecutter`][link14] along with the